 Walk along the waterfront to the Ferry Plaza Farmer’s Market (Saturdays only).
 While there, get breakfast at Mariposa Baking.
-Then, explore China Town, with lunch/dim sum at Oriental Pearl.
+Then, explore China Town.
 In the evening, explore Ghiradelli Square and Fisherman’s Wharf (see the sea lions and play a few games at Musee Mecanique) and get dinner at In-N-Out.

 Urban hiking/Golden Gate Bridge views day!
 Take a bus to Game Parlour for brunch (they open at 11).
 Then, walk through Golden Gate Park, to Sutro Baths, Land’s End Trail, Baker Beach, and Presidio.
 Walk across the Golden Gate Bridge.
 Here, take a bus to Sausalito for well-deserved dinner at Copita.
 Sunset ferry back to Fisherman’s Wharf.